-EntryPoint was formed in late 2007 around a common vision that was developed and articulated by Robert Peterson, who was then a consultant to a number of ILEC’s in southeast Idaho and western Wyoming.
-Besides Peterson, the group included the owners of two ILEC’s and three investors who believed in Peterson’s vision.
+EntryPoint was formed around a common vision that was developed and articulated by Robert Peterson, who was then a consultant to a number of ILEC’s in southeast Idaho and western Wyoming.
+Besides Peterson, the initial ownership group included the owners of two ILEC’s and three investors who believed in Peterson’s vision.

-From the beginning, the EntryPoint Vision has been to separate network infrastructure from services and make it possible to increase the number of services to a premise through the use of network virtualization.
-From 2008 - 2012 EntryPoint experimented and did research on ways to achieve this vision.
+From the beginning, the EntryPoint vision has been to separate network infrastructure from services and make it possible to increase the number of services running simultaneously to a premise by virtualizing the fiber or other media connecting a consumer.

-In March of 2014 EntryPoint began growing its own development team to take the prototypes developed at the University of Utah and convert them to commercial grade integrated software systems.
+In March of 2014 EntryPoint began growing its own development team to take the prototypes developed at the University of Utah and commercialize and operationalize the software systems.

 Jeff Christensen – President / CEO